nikitavoloboev/data/focusing/rules.md

 - Look at where I spend my time in Timing and cut those out with Focus and scripts.
 - Change location.
 Work from different places.
 - Use one screen when coding.
 Much easier to context switch.
+- Don't listen to music when coding and focusing.
+Use [Noizio](http://noiz.io) and listen to Sailing Yacht or other pieces.

 ## Licensing
 - License my own code under MIT.